Eschatologue/CM_wiki/docs/class/druid/index.md

 **Warden**{ .inl } Trained for battle, you gain proficiency with Martial weapons and training with Medium armour.

-### Level 2: Wild Shape
+### Level 2: **:material-paw: Wild Shape**

 The power of nature allows you to assume the form of an animal.
 As a **:rsc-b: Bonus Action**{ .rsc }, you shape-shift into a Beast form that you have learned for this feature (see “Known Forms” below).
-You stay in that form for a number of hours equal to half your Druid level or until you use Wild Shape again, have the Incapacitated condition, or die.
+You stay in that form for a number of hours equal to half your Druid level or until you use **:material-paw: Wild Shape** again, have the Incapacitated condition, or die.
 You can also leave the form early as a  **:rsc-b: Bonus Action**{ .rsc }.

-**Number of Uses**{ .inl } You can use Wild Shape twice.
+**Number of Uses**{ .inl } You can use **:material-paw: Wild Shape** twice.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

-You gain additional uses when you reach certain Druid levels, as shown in the Wild Shape column of the Druid Features table.
+You gain additional uses when you reach certain Druid levels, as shown in the **:material-paw: Wild Shape** column of the Druid Features table.

 **Known Forms**{ .inl } You know four Beast forms for this feature, chosen from among Beast stat blocks that have a maximum Challenge Rating of 1/4 and that lack a Fly Speed (see appendix B for stat block options).
 The Rat, Riding Horse, Spider, and Wolf are recommended.
 Whenever you finish a **:rest-long: Long Rest**, you can replace one of your known forms with another eligible form.